 5. Sign the Au Pair contract and close other formalities

 The Au Pair contract is a document containing the most important details of cooperation between an Au Pair and a Host Family.
-It can help you avoid many possible misunderstandings and problems during Au Pair stay.
-You can download the template of the Au Pair contract and modify it together with your Au Pair according to your requirements.
+It can help you avoid many possible misunderstandings and problems during the Au Pair stay.
+You can download the Au Pair contract template and modify it together with your Au Pair according to your needs.

 Premium Members gain access to the improved version of the Au Pair contract, with many additional points.
-After both parties sign the contract, the Host Family might need to send the original to Au Pair in case he/she needs visa.
+After both parties sign the contract, the Host Family might need to send the original to the Au Pair in case they need a visa.
 As a Host Family you might need to submit additional documents (e.g. invitation letter) to clear the formalities.

 6. Prepare for the Au Pair’s arrival

-Once all formalities are set and your Au Pair will arrive in the next few days, there are some points to take care of in advance:
+Once all formalities are set, and your Au Pair is about to arrive, there are some points to take care of in advance:

-Children - try to explain this situation to your children and discuss the new Au Pair with them, so they can get used to him/her faster.
+Children - try to explain the situation to your children and talk about the new Au Pair with them, so they can get used to them faster.

 Contact details - exchange contact details with your Au Pair - mobile phone number, landline phone number, address, phone number of Au Pair’s parents so you can be connected in case of a delay or a change of plans.

-We recommend you to prepare a working plan so that your Au Pair will get to know what a normal day in your family looks like.
-This way, the Au Pair will also have a chance to plan the free time and join any course or activity that help to socialize and do something different.
+We recommend you to prepare a working schedule so your Au Pair will know what a normal day in your family looks like.
+This way, the Au Pair will also have a chance to plan their free time and join any course or activity that help socializing.

 7. Meet your Au Pair and enjoy your experience

 Introduce your Au Pair to your family and your daily routine.
 It may take a few days until the Au Pair feels more comfortable and becomes more confident.
-Be patient and understanding, he/she is living with a different family in a different country where the language and the culture might vary.
+Be patient and understanding, they are living with a foreign family in a foreign country where the language and the culture might vary.

-In order to adapt to the changes faster, we recommend to discuss with your Au Pair the following terms at the very beginning of the stay:
+In order to adapt to the changes faster, we recommend discussing the following terms with your Au Pair at the very beginning of the stay: